Co-op: Antisense Oligonucleotide (ASO) Process

 - Region: US

-This is for a 6-month full-time co-op from July to December 2020 located in Cambridge, MA
+This is for a 6-month full-time co-op from July to December 2021.

 The Co-op position provides an exciting opportunity to gain hands-on experience and exposure to the manufacturing process R&D activities.
 Working closely with the Antisense Oligonucleotide (ASO) chemistry and analytical development teams, the Co-op will conduct independent research project described below:

 The RNA solid phase synthetic method was modeled on the method of DNA synthesis, but the RNA synthesis is more challenge due to the 2’-hydroxyl group of the ribose.
 TBDMS (tert-butyldimethylsilyl) group is the most wildly used 2’- OH protecting group for synthesizing RNA, but there still many challenges in this TBDMS based synthesis strategy which result in the low yield and poor quality of the final product.
 During ASO synthesis development we have discovered a novel facile, mild, and clean protection/deprotection methodology to minimize impurity formation.
 Compared with literature reported methods, this new methodology is more efficient and provides cleaner products.
 The new method opened the potentials to develop better RNA protection/deprotection strategy and has the potential for application in RNA manufacture.
 The goal of this project is to use this new protection and deprotection strategy in RNA synthesis and solve the major challenges in RNA manufacture by increasing the purity of the RNA product.

 - The student will carry out the experiments designed by his or her supervisors to address the key issues.